tpayne86/react-monorepo/packages/memes/README.md

 in the root of the project.
 - `yarn test packages/foldername --watchAll` runs the tests in watch mode. it provides some cli options which you can play with
-- `yarn test packages/foldername` runs tests without watch mode. these are simplte run to completion tests.
+- `yarn test packages/foldername` runs tests without watch mode. these are simple run to completion tests.

 **important**
 to run the built application it needs following environment variables